ShibasishRoySarkar/Stone-Paper-Scissor/README.md

 - Replay Option: Easily start a new round without restarting the notebook.

 🧩 **How to Play**
-- Enter your choice: rock, paper, or scissors.
+- Enter your choice: stone, paper, or scissors.
 - The computer makes a random choice.
 - The result is displayed: Win, Lose, or Tie.
 - After each round, choose to play again or exit.

 🏆 **Winning Rules**
-- Rock beats Scissors (crushes it)
+- Stone beats Scissors (crushes it)
 - Scissors beat Paper (cuts it)
-- Paper beats Rock (wraps it)
+- Paper beats stone (wraps it)

 🏅 **Author** 👨‍💻 **Shibasish Roy Sarkar**
 - GitHub: https://github.com/ShibasishRoySarkar